TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

     c) Bandwidth

     __d) Uptime__

+    __*Anotacion:__ The SLA for virtual machines guarantees "uptime".
+The amount of uptime guaranteed depends on factors such as whether the VMs are in an availability set or availability zone.

 ## Semana 4 (Examen completo con preguntas de todos las semanas)
 1. Tradewind Traders has recently migrated to Azure cloud services.
 The company is reviewing its support plans.
 You have been asked to determine from where support requests can be created.
 Which of the following statements is correct?